 Even amongst people who are aware of the many vaccination cover ups that are going on, it seems to be rare for anyone to say publicly that the entire process of vaccination is a scam.
-So we are making a point of emphasising this part of the scam:
+So we are making a point of emphasising this part of the deception:

 Mumps outbreak among vaccinated students at Harvard